cubee-cb/linux-vr-compat/README.md

 ## Development/hardware
 Troubleshooting setup of hardware or build issues.

+### WlxOverlay-S
+- Once all the dependencies were installed, no issues.

 ### Envision WMR Setup with the HP VR1000 HMD
 - Using Envision DNF Package. (formerly AppImage)